Steady-state bifurcation analysis of a strong nonlinear atmospheric vorticity equation: Introduction

 \section{Introduction}

-In an effort to describe the mechanism of the existence of blocking phenomena, Charney and DeVore \cite{CD} introduced a two-dimensional quasi-geostrophic equation and used a three mode truncation model to show heuristically the existence of multiple steady state solutions due to the nonlinear interaction of zonal thermal forcing and a topography wave.
-Amongst them, a stable steady state with week zonal flow describes the blocking phenomena.
-The numerical simulations of the multiple steady-state solutions of the quasi-geostrophic equations originated from Charney and DeVore \cite{CD} has been extensively studied (see, for example, Eert \cite{HE}, Ierley and Sheremet \cite{IS}, Jiang et al. \cite{Jiangal}, Pedlosky \cite{P}), Pierrehumbert and P. Malguzzi \cite{PM}, Primeau \cite{PF}, Tung and Rosenthal \cite{TR}, Holloway and Yoden \cite{Y,Yo}).
+In an effort to describe the mechanism of atmospheric blocking phenomena, Charney and DeVore \cite{CD} introduced a two-dimensional quasi-geostrophic vorticity equation and used a three mode truncation model to show heuristically the existence of multiple steady-state solutions due to non-linear interaction of zonal thermal forcing, Ekman layer energy dissipation and topography wave.
+Amongst them, a stable steady state with weak zonal disturbance describes the blocking phenomena.
+The numerical simulations of the multiple steady-state solutions of the quasi-geostrophic vorticity equations originated from Charney and DeVore \cite{CD} and have been extensively studied (see, for example, Eert \cite{HE}, Ierley and Sheremet \cite{IS}, Jiang et al. \cite{Jiangal}, Legras and Ghil \cite{LG}, Pedlosky \cite{P}, Pierrehumbert and P. Malguzzi \cite{PM}, Primeau \cite{PF}, Rambaldi and Mo \cite{RM}, Tung and Rosenthal \cite{TR}, Holloway and Yoden \cite{Y,Yo}) in the area of atmospheric science.
+However, the rigorous analysis supporting the multiple steady-state phenomenon is still lacking.